apache/hudi/website/docs/sql_dml.md

 For a Table where Hudi auto generates primary keys, the join condition in MIT can be on any arbitrary data columns.
 :::

+### Merge Into (Partial)

+FIXME-VC: extend example to showcase/highlight partial merges and it helps to only update columns necessary..

 ### Delete From

 You can remove data from a Hudi table using the `DELETE FROM` statement.